jessica-pei8/todolist/README.md

 # To-Do List Application with Authentication

 This project is a full-stack To-Do list application featuring user authentication and persistent storage for tasks.
-It leverages modern web development technologies to ensure a secure and interactive user experience.

 ## Features